 We loop through the Queens Garden Trail, the Navajo Loop Trail and the Rim Trail - the largest classic.
 Navajo Loop, unfortunately, we have to shorten it a bit, because due to the falling stones, it is temporarily closed.

-It's hard for me to judge Bryce, because after Zion, nothing will be the same in my life anymore.
+It's hard for me to judge Bryce, because after Zion nothing will ever be the same in my life.
 Undoubtedly, snow was a significant added value.
-As Bryce we had along the way, we do not regret visiting.
-This is another place whose level of abstraction and size make it difficult to understand and admire everything.
-We feel like we're watching a big picture.
-On the other hand, looking now at the pictures I wonder how it is possible that I came back with such an opinion.
-After all, this is something amazing:
+As we had Bryce along the way, we don't regret visiting.
+This is another place whose level of abstraction and size make it hard to understand and admire.
+We feel like we're observing a great picture.
+On the other hand, looking at the pictures now I wonder how it is possible that I came back with such an opinion.
+This is something amazing:

 x.
 Follow the trail in the Bryce National Park